datagrovecr/website/docs/about/index.md

 # About Datagrove Costa Rica

 _We are a group of friends from different parts of the world dedicated to writing good software and working with good people.
-We don't just mean software that doesn't crash and doesn't invade peoples privacy, although we love software that's reliable and trustworthy.
-We mean software that is good because it does good._
+We don't just mean software that doesn't crash and doesn't invade people's privacy, although we love software that's reliable and trustworthy.
+We mean software that <strong>is</strong> good because it <strong>does</strong> good._

 <br />